-Just like your gender, age, driving history and credit score, your car’s make and model can affect your car insurance premium – sometimes drastically.
-On average, BMW 880i drivers spend an eye-popping $2,225 per year on full coverage auto insurance, while Jeep Wrangler drivers spend only $1,358, according to 2021 data pulled from Quadrant Information Services.
-It may seem unfair that BMW 880is cost $867 more per year to insure than Jeep Wranglers, but car insurance companies actually use a straightforward model to calculate these premiums.
+Just like your location and driving history, your car’s make and model affects your car insurance premium — sometimes significantly.
+On average, BMW 880i drivers spend $2,225 per year on full coverage auto insurance, while Jeep Wrangler drivers spend $1,358, according to 2021 premium data from Quadrant Information Services.
+The difference in car insurance by make and model may seem arbitrary, but is based on a model used by car insurance companies to evaluate vehicles and their insurable risk.

-Even the best car insurance companies charge higher premiums to insure vehicles with more features or that cost more to fix.
+Even the best car insurance companies may charge higher premiums to insure vehicles based on a vehicle’s make and model.
 Below, Bankrate’s editorial team breaks down why and how your car’s make and model affect your insurance premium – and how to find cheap car insurance for any vehicle.

 Why some makes and models cost more than others

-When getting quotes for car insurance, it is not enough to just provide the make and model of the vehicle.
+When getting an insurance quote for your car, it is not enough to just provide the make and model of the vehicle.
 Manufacturers offer different trim packages for each model with unique offerings for each package option.
 The features and equipment offered in the trim packages will affect the cost of car insurance, which is why it is important to provide the vehicle identification number (VIN) and as much information as you can provide about the vehicles, like safety features and options.

 The more features included to drive up the cost of a vehicle, the more you may pay for car insurance.
 Rates are based on how much it costs to fix a vehicle.
 The more expensive it is to fix, the more you will pay for auto insurance.